Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 When we log an event, we want to make it as easy as possible for us to find it later.
 This practice with microservice architecture is called `distributed tracing`.
 We want to give each process a unique ID so that, when something goes wrong, the error message will (hopefully) contain that ID.
 This allows us to search for the log messages associated with it.
 We also want to record with each event all the metadata necessary: the time when it happens, the service where it happens, the function that is called, the user associated with the process, if any, etc.

 Analyzing billions of logged events manually is futile, so many companies use ML to analyze logs.
 An example use case of ML in log analysis is `anomaly detection`: to detect abnormal events in your system.
-A more sophisticated model might even classify each event in terms of its priorities such as `usual`, `abnormal`, `exception`, `error`, and `fatal`.
+A more sophisticated model might even classify each event in terms of its priorities, such as `usual`, `abnormal`, `exception`, `error`, and `fatal`.

 To discover anomalies in your logs as soon as they happen, you want to process your events as soon as they are logged.
 This makes log processing a stream processing problem.
 You can use real-time transport such as `Kafka` or `Amazon Kinesis` to transport events as they are logged.
 To search for events with specific characteristics